Apple : set to pull some iPhones from its German stores after Qualcomm enforces ban | MarketScreener

 Qualcomm has said those software updates were insufficient and that Apple must still pull its phones.
 Apple had filed a request for the Chinese court to reconsider its decision, but no outcome has been announced.

-(Reporting by Sonam Rai in Bengaluru, Joern Poltz in Munich, Germany and Stephen Nellis in San Francisco; Editing by Bernard Orr and Bernadette Baum)
+(Reporting by Sonam Rai in Bengaluru, Stephen Nellis in San Francisco, Joern Poltz in Munich, Christoph Steitz in Frankfurt and Petra Haverkamp in Berlin; Editing by Bernard Orr, Bernadette Baum and Mark Potter)